Campaigns of Nader Shah: The siege of Mashad

 Allahyar Khan was obliged to flee Herat and was given refuge by Nader's brother Ibrahim Khan.
-The Abdalis soon invaded Khorasan itself and marched on its capital, Mashad, defeating the Iranian under Ibrahim Khan and forcing it to withdraw into the city walls which now came under siege.
-Although the Abdalis had little chance of actually taking the city as what little artillery they possessed would make hardly any impression on the battlements of Mashad, these events shook Nader who received word that his power base back in Khorasan was under threat.
-On August 16 Nader left Tabriz behind and marched his force across 2,250 kilometres over the Iranian plateau with lightning speed, bringing him Mashad where he found the Abdalis in headlong retreat.
+The Abdalis soon invaded Khorasan itself and marched on its capital, Mashad, defeating the Iranian army under Ibrahim Khan and forcing it to withdraw into the city walls which now came under siege.
+Although the Abdalis had little chance of actually taking the city as what little artillery they possessed would hardly have made any impression on the battlements of Mashad, these events shook Nader, who received word that his power base back in Khorasan was under threat.
+On 16 August, Nader left Tabriz behind and marched his force across 2,250 kilometres over the Iranian plateau with lightning speed, bringing him to Mashad where he found the Abdalis in headlong retreat.

 Siege of Herat

 Hussein Hotaki was growing increasingly anxious about his position in Qandahar with Nader approaching Herat, prompting him to enter into negotiations with Nader in which he sent back a few captive Safavid princesses.
-Hussein sultan's support for his proxy, Zulfaqar Khan, however did not cease or even lessen – in fact a Ghilzai force of at least a few thousand strong commanded by Mohammad Seidal Khan was sent from Qandahar to support him.
+However, Hussein sultan's support for his proxy, Zulfaqar Khan, did not cease or even lessen – in fact a Ghilzai force of at least a few thousand strong, commanded by Mohammad Seidal Khan, was sent from Qandahar to support him.